trquinn76/classification/classification-nzl/README.md

 `Releasable to` lists are expected to be populated with country trigraphs, as defined in the `International Standard ISO 3166-1:2013 alpha3 Codes`.
 This is not enforced, except for requiring that `NZL` be present.

+In this library the preferred way to represent the Five Eyes in a RELTO list is to explicitly list each country. eg:
+`NZL, AUS, CAN, GBR, USA`.
+Use of Strings like `FVEY` is not prevented, but `NZL` will always be required.

 If there is no Releasability, then the `ReleasabilityMarking` field will be null.

+## Configuration

+##### Production Mode

+Determines if the library is operating in Production Mode.
+When true causes the library to use `NZLClassification`'s, otherwise `DevelopmentClassification`'s are used.
+Defaults to `false`.
+This configuration value is shared with other Classification libraries.
+- Cmd Line Property: `classificationProductionMode`
+- Environment Variable: `CLASSIFICATION_PRODUCTION_MODE`
+- Config File Property: `io.github.trquinn76.classification.production.mode`

+##### Config File Location

+Specifies a User defined Config File.
+This configuration value is shared with other Classification libraries.
+- Cmd Line Property: `classificationConfigFile`
+- Environment Variable: `CLASSIFICATION_CONFIG_FILE`

+##### Development UNCLASSIFIED String

+Determines the String used when displaying the `DEVELOPMENT_UNCLASSIFIED` Classification.
+- Cmd Line Property: `classificationNzlDevelUnclassified`
+- Environment Variable: `CLASSIFICATION_NZL_DEVEL_UNCLASSIFIED`
+- Config File Property: `io.github.trquinn76.classification.nzl.development.unclassified.name`

+##### Development IN-CONFIDENCE String

+Determines the String used when displaying the `DEVELOPMENT_IN_CONFIDENCE` Classification.
+- Cmd Line Property: `classificationNzlDevelInConfidence`
+- Environment Variable: `CLASSIFICATION_NZL_DEVEL_IN_CONFIDENCE`
+- Config File Property: `io.github.trquinn76.classification.nzl.development.in.confidence.name`

+##### Development SENSITIVE String

+Determines the String used when displaying the `DEVELOPMENT_SENSITIVE` Classification.
+- Cmd Line Property: `classificationNzlDevelSensitive`
+- Environment Variable: `CLASSIFICATION_NZL_DEVEL_SENSITIVE`
+- Config File Property: `io.github.trquinn76.classification.nzl.development.sensitive.name`

+##### Development RESTRICTED String

+Determines the String used when displaying the `DEVELOPMENT_RESTRICTED` Classification.
+- Cmd Line Property: `classificationNzlDevelRestricted`
+- Environment Variable: `CLASSIFICATION_NZL_DEVEL_RESTRICTED`
+- Config File Property: `io.github.trquinn76.classification.nzl.development.restricted.name`

+##### Development CONFIDENTIAL String

+Determines the String used when displaying the `DEVELOPMENT_CONFIDENTIAL` Classification.
+- Cmd Line Property: `classificationNzlDevelConfidential`
+- Environment Variable: `CLASSIFICATION_NZL_DEVEL_CONFIDENTIAL`
+- Config File Property: `io.github.trquinn76.classification.nzl.development.confidential.name`

+##### Development SECRET String

+Determines the String used when displaying the `DEVELOPMENT_SECRET` Classification.
+- Cmd Line Property: `classificationNzlDevelSecret`
+- Environment Variable: `CLASSIFICATION_NZL_DEVEL_SECRET`
+- Config File Property: `io.github.trquinn76.classification.nzl.development.secret.name`

+##### Development TOP SECRET String

+Determines the String used when displaying the `DEVELOPMENT_TOP_SECRET` Classification.
+- Cmd Line Property: `classificationNzlDevelTopSecret`
+- Environment Variable: `CLASSIFICATION_NZL_DEVEL_TOP_SECRET`
+- Config File Property: `io.github.trquinn76.classification.nzl.development.top.secret.name`

+#### Config precedence

+The order of precedence for configuration values are:
+- Cmd Line Property
+- Environment Variable
+- Configuration File value
+- Default value

+When searching configuration files, the library will search for files in the following order:
+- file defined via the `classificationConfigFile` command line property. eg:
+`java -DclassificationConfigFile=myconfig.properties MyApp`.
+Or the `CLASSIFICATION_CONFIG_FILE` environment variable.
+- `application.properties`: this config file name is used by both **SpringBoot** and **Quarkus**.
+- `classification-config.properties`: the developer can create this file anywhere on the classpath and it should be successfully read in.
+- `default-classification-config.properties`: which already exists in the library `JAR` file, and holds the default values used in this library.

+#### Configuring to use real/NZL Classifications

+By default the library will use the `DevelopmentClassification`'s, rather than the real Classifications defined in `NZLClassification`.
+In order to use the `NZLClassification`'s, it is necessary to set the Production Mode config value.
+This can be done via runtime command line property, environment variable or configuration.

+eg:
+- `java -DclassificationProductionMode=true MyApp`
+- `CLASSIFICATION_PRODUCTION_MODE=true`
+- in config file `application.properties` set: `io.github.trquinn76.classification.production.mode = true`

+## Implementation Considerations

+### Sets for Lists

+There are a number of `List`'s in the `ProtectiveMarkerBuilder` which are implemented as `TreeSet`'s.
+These `Set`'s are converted to true `List`'s when the `ProtectiveMarker` is built.
+Their use ensures that duplicate values are handled and that the generated `List`'s are in alphabetical order.

+### No Endorsements for UNCLASSIFIED

+This library does not allow Endorsements to be applied when the Classification is `UNCLASSIFIED`.
+The `UNCLASSIFIED` Classification mainly exists for those cases where data structures require a Classification, but the data is not Classified.